My daughter Christina discovered the art of rhetoric right around the time she was being weaned from baby bottle to plastic cup.

 Does he let his mother guilt him into taking her to the barbecue?
 (Which is what she seems to want.)

 Does he bristle at her whiny, manipulative ways and storm out of the room?
-(Which is maybe what she really wants.)
+(Which is maybe what she really wants — a fight.)

-Or does he perceive her illocutionary statement as a sad ploy and take her to the barbecue anyway?
+Or does he perceive her whiny illocutionary statement as a sad ploy, take pity on her, and take her to the barbecue anyway?
 (Which may be what she truly desires in her heart of hearts.)
 (Perlocutionary act.)

 If you enjoyed this post, you might like to read “Different From, Different Than — Which Is It?”
 Or, “Writer’s Block and the Toxic Reader.”

-To share this story with your Facebook friends, click on the FB icon below.
+To share this story with your Facebook friends, click on the FB icon in the right column.

 kathryn says